JimDesu/basis-lang/spec.md

 A `^Object` parameter is conceptually a double-indirection.
 Object-typed values are themselves indirections (objects are stack/heap-allocated with potentially non-contiguous fields, accessed via fat pointers); a `^Object` therefore points to a *slot* containing an object reference, and a writeable `^Object` parameter allows the callee to point that slot at a different object on success.
 The double-indirection structure is what lets writeable-`^Object` parameters serve as object-yielding result slots in the no-return-values world.

 Reading from `^T` and writing to `^T` do not, in themselves, violate the no-non-local-state principle: the pointer is itself a parameter (or transitively reachable from one through the provision chain), and operations through the pointer touch storage that arrived by explicit provision.
-The transitive READ contract (§6.5) refines this rule along access paths rooted at READ parameters: writes through a `^T` reached by such a path are forbidden, while writes through a `^T` reached by a REFERENCE-rooted or PRODUCE-rooted path are permitted normally.
+The transitive READ contract (§6.5) refines this rule along access paths rooted at READ parameters: writes through a `^T` reached by such a path are forbidden, while writes through a `^T` reached by an UPDATE-rooted or CREATE-rooted path are permitted normally.

 ### 5.11 Objects